 In 2003, less than a year after we married my husband Matt was diagnosed with Young Onset Parkinson’s Disease.
-Becoming a carer happened a little while later (It's about time I shared my own story)
+Being a carer happened a little while later (it's time to update my story).

 Well actually nothing changed immediately, things changed slowly.
-I didn’t become a carer overnight my husband didn’t need any practical help, emotionally we both supported each other.
-I did start making his packed lunch for him though.
+I didn’t become a carer overnight.
+My husband didn’t need any practical help.
+Emotionally we both supported each other.
+I started making his packed lunch for him though.

-It was quite a relief to be given the label of carer, it helped me understand I was dealing with more than I had realised and needed to think about the support I had around me.
+It was quite a relief to be given the label of a carer.
+It helped me understand I was dealing with more than I had realised and needed to think about the support I had around me.